ppy/osu-wiki/news/2025/2025-11-29-osu-world-cup-2025-quarterfinals-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?video=2625094523&parent=osu.ppy.sh&autoplay=false&time=0h8m51s" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

-The story of Saturday was the #26 seed Taiwan and the ascension of ::{ flag=TW }:: [GAO HAO](https://osu.ppy.sh/users/8964050).
+The story of Saturday was the #26 seed Taiwan and the ascension of ::{ flag=TW }:: ::GAO HAO::{ user-id=8964050 }.
 An unheralded player to many coming into this World Cup, he would make himself into a household name over the course of Taiwan's shocking upset of #12 seed Romania in the losers' bracket round 2.

-The match began inauspiciously with the teams trading picks for the first four maps before Romania stole a break point on Taiwan's 3rd pick of [HR1](https://osu.ppy.sh/beatmapsets/2465285#osu/5396555), led by ::{ flag=RO }:: [origin_](https://osu.ppy.sh/users/15095811) and his 608,503 score.
+The match began inauspiciously with the teams trading picks for the first four maps before Romania stole a break point on Taiwan's 3rd pick of [HR1](https://osu.ppy.sh/beatmapsets/2465285#osu/5396555), led by ::{ flag=RO }:: ::origin\1::{ user-id=15095811 } and his 608,503 score.
 Romania consolidated the break point by dominating [FM2](https://osu.ppy.sh/beatmapsets/2465435#osu/5396931) next for a 4–2 lead, after which the teams traded points with Romania taking match point advantage at 5–3.

 At this point, it was do or die time for Taiwan, whose tournament lives were on the line heading into their final pick of DT1.
-On the iconic [Remote Control](https://osu.ppy.sh/beatmapsets/351630#osu/774965), they put together a strong overall team performance led by ::{ flag=TW }:: [Flyer](https://osu.ppy.sh/users/9767342) putting up a 906,008 score to win the map and force Romania into their own final selection.
+On the iconic [Remote Control](https://osu.ppy.sh/beatmapsets/351630#osu/774965), they put together a strong overall team performance led by ::{ flag=TW }:: ::Flyer::{ user-id=9767342 } putting up a 906,008 score to win the map and force Romania into their own final selection.

 [NM3](https://osu.ppy.sh/beatmapsets/2465419#osu/5396883) was their choice for their final opportunity to win the match outright.
-The Romanian roster for this map looked strong, led by ::{ flag=RO }:: [badeu](https://osu.ppy.sh/users/1473890), historically one of the best alt players in the world.
-However, ::{ flag=TW }:: [GAO HAO](https://osu.ppy.sh/users/8964050) had other ideas: he coolly and calmly dropped the only full combo on the map of the entire weekend, bringing the match to a tie and forcing the tiebreaker.
+The Romanian roster for this map looked strong, led by ::{ flag=RO }:: ::badeu::{ user-id=1473890 }, historically one of the best alt players in the world.
+However, ::{ flag=TW }:: ::GAO HAO::{ user-id=8964050 } had other ideas: he coolly and calmly dropped the only full combo on the map of the entire weekend, bringing the match to a tie and forcing the tiebreaker.
 The newly minted Taiwanese carry would continue his momentum into that tiebreaker, top-scoring [Nastrond](https://osu.ppy.sh/beatmapsets/2465411#osu/5396873) with a score of 671,250 and leading Taiwan to an improbable victory, one of the largest seeding upsets in World Cup history.

 ---

 While the remainder of Saturday’s matches were won by the higher seeds in largely straightforward fashion, two other matchups bear mentioning among the highlights of the day:

 - ::{ flag=BR }:: Brazil (#11) vs. ::{ flag=FI }:: Finland (#22) was a topsy-turvy affair in which Brazil jumped out to a 4–1 lead that Finland brought all the way back to 4–4 before Brazil took the final two maps for a 6–4 final margin of victory.
-- ::{ flag=CA }:: Canada (#4) vs. ::{ flag=DE }:: Germany (#5), a matchup of titans in the winners' Quarterfinals, played out similarly, as Canada dominated the early stages of the match to take a 5–1 lead before a ::{ flag=DE }:: [criller](https://osu.ppy.sh/users/8116659) masterclass on [HD1](https://osu.ppy.sh/beatmapsets/2424357#osu/5276838) and [HR1](https://osu.ppy.sh/beatmapsets/2465285#osu/5396555) notched Germany two further points, but Canada shut the door on their comeback attempt by eking out a 92,115 margin of victory on [FM4](https://osu.ppy.sh/beatmapsets/2412331#osu/5297696) to finish off the match 6–3.
+- ::{ flag=CA }:: Canada (#4) vs. ::{ flag=DE }:: Germany (#5), a matchup of titans in the winners' Quarterfinals, played out similarly, as Canada dominated the early stages of the match to take a 5–1 lead before a ::{ flag=DE }:: ::criller::{ user-id=8116659 } masterclass on [HD1](https://osu.ppy.sh/beatmapsets/2424357#osu/5276838) and [HR1](https://osu.ppy.sh/beatmapsets/2465285#osu/5396555) notched Germany two further points, but Canada shut the door on their comeback attempt by eking out a 92,115 margin of victory on [FM4](https://osu.ppy.sh/beatmapsets/2412331#osu/5297696) to finish off the match 6–3.

 ## Sunday summary